 The Social Enterprise M.A. curriculum is built around the needs of practitioners.
 It blends traditional graduate courses with elements borrowed from executive education and leadership development.

-- Social Enterprise Core Courses.
-You will take our sequence of courses introducing the field of social enterprise, the dynamics of leadership in it, and a review of its emerging best practices.
-Depending on your previous background in economics you will also take one or two graduate courses in this subject, as well as an introduction to basic accounting and financial analysis.
+Think about the curriculum as if the letter “T” represented it.
+The top horizontal segment of the T represents the courses you will take in common with other students in the program to acquire breadth in the field of social enterprise.
+These will include our sequence of courses introducing the field of social enterprise, the dynamics of leadership in it, and a review of its emerging best practices with an emphasis on the tools of innovation.
+Depending on your previous background in economics you will also take one or two graduate courses in this subject.
+You will also take a series of methodology courses covering ethics, basic accounting and financial analysis, and practicum planning.

 The Hidden Curriculum

 Like many graduate programs intended to have a strong impact on their students, there is a “hidden curriculum” involved throughout our program.
 It is intended to help you acquire:

 • Clarity about what you are passionate about – and why.